hanchenhao/plolp/briefing/never_stop_winning.md

 ### Never Stop Winning
-Don't fear experimenting or making mistakes; never settle for "good enough."
+*Treat every attempt as a win; never settle for "good enough."*

 **Motivation:** Users often stick with the first prompt that yields an acceptable answer, even if it's not perfect.
 There can be a reluctance to try new approaches once something "mostly works," due to fear of failure or wasting time.
 However, this means missing out on potentially better solutions — if you never experiment further, you won't discover if a different tactic could produce a significantly better result.